The whole point of warming up your email account is to build or repair its sender reputation so your messages reach the inbox.

 Here’s what you should do to avoid this 👇

-Use Google’s (free) Postmaster Tools to monitor your sender and domain reputation, you can also check for spam complaints.
+Use Google’s (free) Postmaster Tools to monitor your sender and domain reputation, and you can also check for spam complaints.

 If you see a dip or spike in these metrics, you’ll have to take corrective action.